furmanlukasz/neuroscience-reports/web-MCI-model02.md

     <img src="images/MCI_genlin/FRSSD.png" alt="Segments" >
 </a>

 Fig.1 Functional Rating Scale for Symptoms of Dementia (FRSSD) and the distribution of scores in the dataset across the subjects.
-The scores are divided into two groups: lower-score group ($0-3$) and higher-score group ($4$ or higher).
-No FRSSD tot score: $17$, FRSSD tot score $0-3: 32$, FRSSD tot score $>3: 28$.
+The scores are divided into two groups: lower-score group ($0-3$) and higher-score group ($4$ or higher). **No FRSSD tot score: $17$, FRSSD tot score $0<=3: 32$, FRSSD tot score $ >3: 28$.**

 ### Methodology

 The methodology involved preprocessing EEG data, source space analysis, extracting features, and linking these features with neuropsychological scores to create a comprehensive dataset.
 The dataset was then used to train and evaluate several machine learning models, including Logistic Regression, Support Vector Machines (SVM), and XGBoost, to classify subjects into two groups.
-The detailed steps for preprocessing the EEG data can be found in the [previous report](web-MCI-preproc02.md).
+The detailed steps for preprocessing the EEG data can be found in the [previous report preproc02](web-MCI-preproc02.html) and [previous report model01](web-MCI-model01.html).

-The study utilized preprocessed EEG segments, with source analysis conducted for each segment to extract bandpower features from 42 ROIs using the HCP_combined atlas.
-Features were calculated for different segments of subjects' EEG data, ensuring careful handling to avoid data leakage.
+The study utilized preprocessed EEG segments, with source analysis conducted for each multivariete timeseries segment to extract bandpower features from 42 ROIs using the HCP_combined atlas.
+Stratified sampling was ensured based on the groups and subject segments to avoid data leakage.

 Utilized a custom function to compute source time courses (STCs), employing sLORETA `ico4`, `snr 0.5` with `fsaverage` brain temaplate for inverse modeling and focusing on meaningful regions within the `HCPMMP1_combined` atlas using `MNE-Python` library[3].
 The relative band powers and their ratios were calculated using the `yasa` library[6].
 The features were standardized using the `StandardScaler` from the `sklearn` library.
 The dataset was split into training and testing sets, ensuring stratified sampling based on the groups and subject segments defined by FRSSD total scores.
 The models were trained and evaluated using accuracy and ROC AUC scores, with a focus on understanding the performance of each model in distinguishing between the unbalanced groups.